 Donna B. Fargason, MD received her medical doctorate at LSU Medical School in New Orleans.
 She then completed her Psychiatry and Child Psychiatry residencies there as well.
 She subsequently served as faculty in the Department of Child Psychiatry at LSU while pursuing training in the Harris Infant Fellowship at LSU and the Psychodynamic Psychotherapy Fellowship at the New Orleans Psychoanalytic Institute.
 Dr. Fargason is board certified in adult and child & adolescent psychiatry and holds a faculty appointment with the LSUHSC School of Medicine as a Clinical Assistant Professor of Psychiatry serving as a supervisor for child psychiatry residents in training in New Orleans.
 She recently joined the faculty at Our Lady of the Lake Residency Program in Baton Rouge and provides supervision in the outpatient clinic.
 She has extensive experience in performing psychiatric evaluations and attending to medication issues with children, adolescents, and adults.

 Ashleigh Fleming, MD is a Clinical Assistant Professor with the LSUHSC Department of Psychiatry.
 She received her medical doctorate from LSUHSC in Shreveport.
 She also completed her General Psychiatry residency and her Forensic Psychiatry fellowship at LSUHSC Shreveport.
-Dr. Fleming currently works at Elayn Hunt Correctional Center with residents on rotations in Forensic Psychiatry and is board certified in adult psychiatry.
+Dr. Fleming currently works at Elayn Hunt Correctional Center with residents on rotations in Forensic Psychiatry and is board certified in adult and forensic psychiatry.

 Joseph Grizzaffi, MD completed his medical training and residency/fellowship training at the LSU School of Medicine in New Orleans where he also served as chief resident during his fellowship.
 Following completion of his Child & Adolescent fellowship, Dr. Grizzaffi spent a an extra year in New Orleans for psychopharmacology training.
 After moving to Baton Rouge in 1994, Dr. Grizzaffi worked for 5 years as a staff psychiatrist with the Baton Rouge General Hospital and then worked in private practice in Baton Rouge doing a combination of adult and child/adolescent psychiatry.
 During this time he also served as the psychiatric consultant for the Health Care in Schools program.
 Dr. Grizzaffi joined the LSU-OLOL psychiatry residency program in 2012.
 He teaches child/adolescent didactic courses to PGY–2 residents, supervises the child/adolescent outpatient consult clinic, supervises upper-level residents in the resident clinic and teaches psychiatry to pediatric residents, and provides child/adolescent consult services in the hospital.
 Dr. Grizzaffi is a board certified psychiatrist.